temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 Take a moment to study this code, and then continue with the following steps:

 1. Edit the `src/mocha/activites.test.ts` file
-3. Copy the entire `TestFailedTranslateActivityBadLanguageCode` function provided above and paste it at the bottom of the `src/mocha/activities.test.ts` file
+3. Copy the entire `"fails to translate with bad language code"` function provided above and paste it at the bottom of the `src/mocha/activities.test.ts` file
 4. Save the changes
 5. Run `npm test` again to run this new test, in addition to the others